 - 61. When I got to FNZ-SPO house, Mrs FNZ acted like I wasn't really there.
 She put clean clothes out for me but that was it.
 I wasn't there long.
 She always had a thing about what people thought.
 When I was in primary school FNZ-SPO gave us little green Royal Bank of Scotland savings books and she gave us money to put in every week.
 She would tell people, "Oh, look at these children I've fostered".
-She would never say, "This is my daughters and she would say, "This is my daughter and these are the two that I foster".
-I remember her talking one evening, she was in the kitchen, I was in the living room, and she was being quite derogatory towards my parents. - 62. stayed there until she was in her twenties.
-Mrs FNZ got what she wanted, she got rid of me and kept So I went to St Clair's children's home because Mrs FNZ didn't want me staying there.
+She would never say, "This is my daughters for the two that I foster".
+I remember her talking one evening, she was in the kitchen, I was in the living room, and she was being quite derogatory towards my parents. - 62.
+Got a stayed there until she was in her twenties.
+Mrs ^{ENZ} got what she wanted, she got rid of me and kept So I went to St Clair's children's home because Mrs ^{ENZ} didn't want me staying there.